 Welcome to my annual turkey rescue.
-On this page you’ll find a youtube video of the 2014 turkey rescue, including shots of the turkey bath and blow-dry and introductions to neighborhood children.
+On this page you’ll find a youtube video of the 2015 turkey rescue, including shots of the turkey bath and blow-dry and introductions to neighborhood children.
 We have also posted low res photos below and you can download higher res versions here.
 If you would like to get in touch for an interview, please shoot me an email via the “Contact” tab at the top of this page.

-This year I have the pleasure of introducing you to Pamela and Alexandra Turkey, named for the Baywatch babes, Pamela Anderson and Alexandra Paul, who grew into fantastic vegan activist women.
-They came from the local slaughter industry, destined for Thanksgiving dinner, and will be our holiday guests of honor -- at the table rather than on it.
+Venus and Serena Turkey came from the local slaughter industry, destined for Thanksgiving dinner, and will be our holiday guests of honor - at the table rather than on it.
 The only turkey on our Thanksgiving table is a bottle of Wild Turkey bourbon!

 I do this as a fun way to send out a serious message.
 Most people would be unaware that most animal cruelty laws exempt farm animals and allow anything considered "standard agricultural practice."
 For turkeys, that means having their beaks seared off and the ends of their toes cut off so that they don't rip each other apart when they are crammed together on factory farms.
 And turkeys, like all poultry, are not even covered under federal humane slaughter laws – it's as if they aren't even animals.
-But my rescue videos make it clear that they are indeed animals, much like dogs, who love kindness and affection.
+But my rescue videos make it clear that they are indeed animals, who love kindness and affection.

 Though the videos include a few rough seconds to help inform people, my main message is the joyful: